Andalusia-Data-Science-Team/Resubmission-Copilot/README.md

 ### 2. Database Configuration

-Create `passcode.json` in the project root:
+Create `passcode.json` in the project root, structured like the following example:

 ```json
 {